Janko-dev/jabberpoint/README.md

 The details of the actions can optionally depict associated rules that, in the case of action rules, determine when an action may take place, and strategies, that determine how an action should be performed.

 #### State projector rule
 This rule is a *constraint* rule for the **start slide show action**.
-It specifies that there should be a valid projector that can use the slide show to interface the content of the slides to both the presentor and the viewers.
+It specifies that there should be a valid projector that can use the slide show to interface the content of the slides to both the presenter and the viewers.

 #### Slide show navigation rule
 this rule is a *strategy* rule for the **change slide action**.
 It specifies that the navigation through the slide show should be from the first slide to the last slide in a linear way.
 To be able to navigate to a next or previous slide, there should be a valid slide available that corresponds to the requested action.